John-Abbott-College/1P6-Notes/Markdown/05_variables_int_strings.md

 ---

-I want to put the number `35` in the box?
-How do I do that?
+Want to put the number `35` in the box?
+How to do that?
 By using an *assignment statement*.

 ```csharp
 myAge = 35;